Getting Started

 Verify the registry is set correctly:

-npm config get @strongtie:registryShould return: https://npm.pkg.github.com
+npm config get registryShould return: https://pkgs.dev.azure.com/StrongTie/_packaging/Simpson/npm/registry/

-Ensure you have access to the repository
+Ensure you have access to the Simpson feed in Azure DevOps

 Problem: Getting import errors after updating package name.